Railk/T3S/README.md

 The Sublime Text Status bar will indicate Typescript initializing during this phase and disapear when it's finished

+##### References file
+if you change a references file or make a change in a definition file and completion don't show up as it should, please use <code>F5</code> to reload the project

 ##### Got to definition:
 you can click on variable or a method and press <code>F4</code> to go to the definition